Chapter 4: Introduction

 Comparing Vaudeville and Minstrelsy

 The structure of the vaudeville industry was instrumental in the rise of Tin Pan Alley.
 The Orpheum Circuit dominated the western United States, while the Keith-Albee theater chain held power in the East.
 Publishing companies teamed closely with these networks, using vaudeville stages as prime platforms for song promotion.
 In exchange for featuring new songs in their acts, performers were often offered prime placement on sheet music covers, a share of the profits, or lavish gifts, including cigars, liquor, jewelry, perfume, and cash.
-This mutually beneficial relationship between publishers and performers helped embed popular music into American daily life and demonstrated the increasing power of promotion, performance, and celebrity in shaping musical success.
+This mutually beneficial relationship between publishers and performers helped embed popular music into American daily life and demonstrated the increasing power of promotion, performance, and celebrity in determining musical success.

 Some composers went so far as to credit performers as coauthors of songs, regardless of their actual involvement, to boost a song’s visibility and lend it celebrity endorsement.
 Al Jolson and Gene Austin were frequently listed as co-writers on songs they had not composed, simply because they popularized them.
 Eddie Cantor, Ruth Etting, and other vaudeville stars later admitted to accepting generous payments for incorporating songs into their performances.
 Rudy Vallée once claimed he built his estate in Connecticut on the back of plugger “gifts,” while Al Jolson famously received a racehorse in exchange for promoting a tune.